ronro652/tab-control/README.md

 Search tabs.
 With a keyboard shortcut.
 Color tabs.
 Make your brower colorful and beautiful.
 Split the current window to several windows.
 A window for each group of tabs.

+# what we need to learn
+getting info from chrome about the tabs.